mvolkmann/blog/src/zig.md

 To run specific tests, add the `--test-filter {text}` option which causes it to only run tests whose description contains the given text.

-To temporarily skip a test, add the line `return error.SkipZigTest`.
+To temporarily skip a test, comment out all the code inside it and add the line `return error.SkipZigTest;`.
-TODO: Will the compiler complain about unreachable code
-TODO: if this is the first line in the test?
+If the code is not commented out, the compiler will give an "unreachable code" error.

 Here is a basic example: